-Whilst the surgery is the crux of the process of joint replacement, the post-operation care is extremely important as well.
+Whilst the surgery is the crux of the process of joint replacement, physiotherapists would suggest that the post-operation care is extremely important as well.
 Done well, it can lead to swift recovery with little or no complications.

 The recovery process can be roughly divided into two phases; one that begins immediately after the surgery and occurs whilst in the hospital, and the other phase is that in the home.